LordEvron/lordevron.github.io/_posts/2018-02-04-inertial-frames-in-general-relativity.md

    1. A box on Earth's surface.
    2. A box in deep space, far from any significant gravitational influence.
-   3. A freely falling box (e.g., dropped from an airplane).git sta
+   3. A freely falling box (e.g., dropped from an airplane).
    4. A box accelerating uniformly in space with an acceleration equal to Earth's gravity (e.g., inside a constantly accelerating rocket).

 According to Newtonian mechanics, frames 1 and 2 are inertial, while frames 3 and 4 are not due to their acceleration.